m0bilesecurity/RMS-Runtime-Mobile-Security/README.md

 It should also work well on Windows and Linux but some minor adjustments may be needed.

-Do not connect more than one device at the same time.
-RMS is not so smart at the moment 😉

-<b>NOTE:</b> Socket are not working on Safari, <b>please use Chrome</b> instead.

 # Known issues and improvements
 * Sometime RMS fails to load complex methods.
-Use a filter when this happens or feel free to improve the algo (agent/RMS_core.js).
+Use a filter when this happens or feel free to improve the algo (agent/RMS_core.js)
+* Socket are not working on Safari, <b>please use Chrome</b> instead
+*  RMS is not able to recognize multiple devices.
+Please do not connect more than one device at the same time
 * Code is not optimized
-* Feel free to send me your best JS sript via a Pull request.
+* Feel free to send me your best JS script via a Pull Request.
 I'll be happy to bundle all the best as default scripts in the next RMS release (e.g. root detection bypass, ssl pinning, etc)

 # Usage

 ## 1. Run your favorite app by simply inserting its package name ##
 **NOTE** RMS attachs a persistence process called **com.android.systemui** on Android and **SpringBoard** on iOS devices to get the list of all the classes that are already loaded in memory before the launch of the target app.
 If you have an issue with them, try to find a different default package that works well on your device.
-You can set another default package via the Config Tab or by simply editing the **config.json** file.
+You can set another default package via the Config Tab or by simply editing the **/config/config.json** file.

 ![DEMO_1_Android](/DEMO/Android/DEMO_1_Device.gif)